BiriBiriBiriBiri/mine.py/README.md

 TO BE ADDED:

-Game the Discord message limit to send messages as effeciently as possible.
+-Game the Discord message limit to send messages as effeciently as possible.

-FAQ for problems installing
+-FAQ for problems installing